 In 2011, the term was mentioned by Eric Ries in his Best-Seller “The Lean Startup”, which presents his experiences launching startups.
 In his book, he defines MVP as a new version of products that allows the team to gather as much information as possible about customer needs and validate them by testing different hypotheses.
 The goal here is to minimize the effort and time spent on product development.

-MVP also allows immediate feedback through considering clients’ interests and preferences rather than engaging in a tiresome and haphazard development process that may ultimately be out of line with their expectations.
+MVP also allows immediate feedback by considering clients’ interests and preferences rather than engaging in a tiresome and haphazard development process that may ultimately be out of line with their expectations.

 MVP in project management